wagiminator/MCU-Templates/CH552/readme.md

 To make use of the template, it's necessary to install some extra software components to fully set up the toolchain:

-## Install GCC toolchain for compiling
+## Install SDCC toolchain for compiling
 ```
 sudo apt install build-essential sdcc
 ```